sboehringer/ansible_byfile/documentation/README-Install byfile.md

 ## User vars

- * ssh: true/false, boolean to indicate wheter ssh key should be generated (needed by ssh:push)
+ * ssh: true/false, boolean to indicate wheter ssh key should be generated (needed by )
  * ssh_key_tyep: rsa/ecdsa, type of ssh key (default: rsa)
  * ssh_key_size: key size for the key.
 Needs to be set for ecdsa with valid key sizes (256, 384, 512).
 Rsa has valid key sizes 2048, 4096 (default: 4096)
  * template_vars: dict containing key/value pairs used for template interpolation